What is Confirmation Bias?

-Confirmation Bias Example #1
+Confirmation Bias Explained

 What kind of bias is Vivek suffering from?

-After a few months, the world bank comes with the data stating that a new trade treaty was signed between the US and China to cut import taxes and welcome globalizationGlobalizationGlobalization is defined as the extension of trade, commerce and culture of an economy across different nations. further.
+After a few months, the world bank came with the data stating that a new trade treaty was signed between the US and China to cut import taxes and welcome globalizationGlobalizationGlobalization is defined as the extension of trade, commerce and culture of an economy across different nations. further.

-One of the clients of John emails him asking whether he has revised his view?
+One of the clients of John emails him asking whether he has revised his view.

-John replies to his email stating that a deal signed doesn’t change the numbers and there has been no progress in the market and in fact it was drowning more as per his more recent research.
+John replies to his email stating that a deal signed doesn’t change the numbers, and there has been no progress in the market, and in fact, it was drowning more as per his more recent research.

 Discuss the type of bias John is suffering from.

-Is the doctor suffering from any bias and if so kindly elaborate?
+Is the doctor suffering from any bias, and if so, kindly elaborate?